Mads Meier Jæger

 Welcome to my website.
 I am Professor of Sociology at the University of Copenhagen.

-I am a member of the Royal Danish Academy of Sciences and Letters and was awarded the EliteForsk award in 2020.
+I am a member of the Royal Danish Academy of Sciences and Letters and received the EliteForsk award in 2020.
 I am currently member of the Presidency for Rådet for Børns Læring and Coordinator for External Funding at my department.
 I was member of the Independent Research Fund Denmark in the period 2015-2020.

 Above all, I am a proud father of two.
 In my spare time, I enjoy analog photography, music, and a good run.
 Please feel free to contact me if you're interested in my work.
 My Twitter handle is @MadsJaeger